cahya-wirawan/indonesian-language-models/indonesia/README.md

 * Sport

 ## Performance Comparison
-Since there is no comparable text classification's result using this dataset, a [performance test](https://github.com/cahya-wirawan/language-modeling/blob/master/indonesia/ulmfit_classification_comparison.ipynb) with various other algorithms, such as Naive Bayes (NB), Linear Classifier (LC), Support Vector Machine (SVM), Random Forest (RF), Extreme Gradient Boosting(Xgb), Convolition Neural Network (CNN), LSTM or GRU, has been introduced.
+Currently, there is no comparable text classification's result using this dataset, therefore a [performance test](https://github.com/cahya-wirawan/language-modeling/blob/master/indonesia/ulmfit_classification_comparison.ipynb) with various other algorithms, such as Naive Bayes (NB), Linear Classifier (LC), Support Vector Machine (SVM), Random Forest (RF), Extreme Gradient Boosting(Xgb), Convolition Neural Network (CNN), LSTM or GRU, has been performed.
+Following is the test result:

 | Name                   | Accuracy |
 | ---------------------- |---------:|